Liao993/Retailer_ELT_Data_Engineering/README.md

 2. Activate that same virtual environment each time you create a shell window or session: source dbt-env/bin/activate # activate the environment for Mac and Linux OR dbt-env\Scripts\activate # activate the environment for Windows

+3. dbt init to build the dbt project open ~/.dbt/profiles.yml to edit the database connection and schema setting